marcusgadbem/foo-charts/README.md

 * react-native: 0.67.2
 * victory-native: 36.3.0

-## Reproducing the problem
+## Setup

-1. Run server: `yarn start`
+1. Install packages & run server: `yarn && yarn start`
-2. Connect an Android device to your machine and run the application on it.
+2. Connect a physical Android device to your machine (via USB) and run the application on it.
 Eg.:
 ```sh
 $ adb devices -l
 List of devices attached